lennertjansen/lennertjansen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm an AI engineer based in Amsterdam (NL), originally from [Curaçao 🇨🇼](https://en.wikipedia.org/wiki/Cura%C3%A7ao).
+I'm an AI engineer based in Amsterdam 🇳🇱, originally from [Curaçao 🇨🇼](https://en.wikipedia.org/wiki/Cura%C3%A7ao).

 Currently:
 - building a platform for instructing and deploying tool-using LLMs at [Neena](https://neena.io/)